-We are currently working with a large cast of talented professional and community artists to create a 40th Anniversary dance and music event for the Wheatland Music Organization, in Michigan.
-The project, entitled Carry it On, will culminate in a Saturday night mainstage performance at the Wheatland Festival in September, 2013.
+Most recently we collaborated with a large cast of talented professional and community artists to create a 40th Anniversary dance and music event for the Wheatland Music Organization, in Michigan.

 Our second major collaboration with Zoot Theatre Company was a stage adaption of The Pearl, from the novella by John Steinbeck.